366 Days

 JAPAN SECRETLY LAUNCHES WORLD’S LARGEST AIRCRAFT CARRIER

 Yokosuka Naval Arsenal, Japan • October 8, 1944 Shinano was the largest aircraft carrier ever built until the early 1960s.
 Her keel was laid down on May 2, 1940, at the Yokosuka Naval Arsenal south of Tokyo.
 She was launched 4½ years later on this date, October 8, 1944.
-The carrier was to have been the third […]
+The carrier was to have been the third of […]

 9

-PACIFIST INSTALLED AS JAPAN PRIME MINISTER
+PACIFIST BECOMES JAPAN PRIME MINISTER

-Tokyo, Japan • October 9, 1945 On this date in 1945 in Tokyo, Baron Kijūrō Shidehara became Prime Minister of Japan at the head of a constitutional government committed to pursuing a peaceful future.
+Tokyo, Japan · October 9, 1945 On this date in 1945 in Tokyo, Baron Kijūrō Shidehara became Prime Minister of Japan at the head of a constitutional government committed to pursuing a peaceful future.
 Before the war Shidehara had been a prominent Japanese diplomat and a leading proponent of pacifism in Japan.
 On the same […]

 10

-AILING HITLER FIRES PERSONAL PHYSICIAN
+AILING HITLER SACKS PERSONAL PHYSICIAN

-Wolf’s Lair, Fuehrer HQ, East Prussia • October 10, 1944 Shortly after the July 1944 attempt on Adolf Hitler’s life, an adjutant of the Chief of the General Staff of the Army remarked that the 55-year-old Hitler had the “posture of an old man.”
-On September 24, 1944, Dr. Theodor Morell, the Fuehrer’s loyal, long-serving physician, noted […]
+Wolf’s Lair, Fuehrer HQ, East Prussia · October 10, 1944 Shortly after the July 1944 attempt on Adolf Hitler’s life, an adjutant of the Chief of the General Staff of the Army remarked that the 55-year-old Hitler had the “posture of an old man.”
+On September 24, 1944, Dr. Theodor Morell, the Fuehrer’s loyal, long-serving physician, […]

 11